LukeWen/final/README.md

                         self.returns[step] = gae + value_normalizer.denormalize(self.value_preds[step])
             train_infos = self.train()
 ```
-In algorithms/r_mappo.py, we train the modle.
+In algorithms/r_mappo.py, we train the model.
 This is the core algorithem of PPO.
 Calculate the value function loss by clipping the predicted values to ensure stability in value updates.
 ```